Churchover

 Churchover is a small village and civil parish in Warwickshire, England.

+Parish

 The population of the parish in the 2001 census was 230, increasing to 251 at the 2011 census.
 It is located around 4 miles (7 km) north of Rugby, and is administratively part of the borough of Rugby.
 The village lies just west of the A426 road, and just north of the M6 motorway on the border with Leicestershire.
 It was named in the Domesday Book as Church Wavre.